Alwinray37/csun25_project/README.md

 - Jordan Otero

 Ideas:
-- fitness tracker
+- Fitness tracker
-- budget app
+- Budget app
-- brainstorm for 2 days
+- Gaming Blog
+- Stock reader/tracker

+I think we can still brainstorm for a few more days and start building something lets say by Wed